Article by Samantha Pregenzer, from Simply Organized.

 The scope of your organizing project is a factor.
 If we are doing a whole house declutter, the invoice may be high due to the number of hours and team members.
 If you are designing a custom closet, organizers generally charge a consulting fee to work with you and interface with the closet company to help you design the most efficient space…and then you may hire them to help organize it once installed.
-This is a HUGE range in pricing because the scope of work in a pantry vs the scope in a custom walk-in master closet or decluttering a large 3-car garage – it’s a vast difference in space, how many team members, and honestly….how quick you are to make decisions when it comes to decluttering items.
+This is a HUGE range in pricing because of the scope of work in a pantry vs the scope in a custom walk-in master closet or decluttering a large 3-car garage – it’s a vast difference in space, how many team members, and honestly….how quick you are to make decisions when it comes to decluttering items.

 An organizer’s niche also matters in pricing.
 If you’re organizing papers in an office or photos on your computer or you’re unpacking a 1 bedroom or 10 bedroom home…organizers specialize in many different categories.
 Personally, I am a residential organizer for families and I am heavy into stuff.
 Lots of stuff.
-It’s physical job that moves quickly.
+It’s a physical job that moves quickly.
 I don’t spend hours upon hours sorting through papers.
 Or photos.
 Maybe one day when my body can’t do this anymore…but point is, an organizer’s niche could be a factor in pricing as well.

 WHERE YOU LIVE

-Rates for organizers in metropolitan areas are higher than small towns.
-That’s not to say there aren’t small towns who compete with the big cities.
+Rates for organizers in metropolitan areas are higher than in small towns.
+That’s not to say there aren’t small towns that compete with the big cities.
 I used to live in Little Rock and it’s a VERY sophisticated city.
 It’s small but there are high-end designers I came to know while living there.
 They are charging what a lot of designers in my current SF area charge.
 But I have seen a big difference in pricing for organizers based in NYC vs in SF.
 Just something to keep in mind when you are hiring an organizer.

 HOW THEY STRUCTURE THEIR BUSINESS / CONTRACTS

 Like any small business, owners choose to run their business how they see best.
-For a long time I tried flat rate pricing.
+For a long time, I tried flat-rate pricing.
 I felt like it took the guessing out of how many hours I would be there – clients occasionally gave off a vibe of worry that I may be there for hours upon hours.
 So if I felt confident I could complete the project in 6 hours, for example, I quoted them my hourly rate x 6.
 It worked pretty well for a while, but once I hired team members, hourly was easier.

-Organizers also sometimes operate their business as if they are an interior designer.
+Organizers also sometimes operate their business as if they are interior designers.
 I mean, really – everyone should have a client contract.
 I do and it took me a while to get on board.
 For a long time my thought was “I’m just an organizer – what I do is so black and white.
 I’m not an interior designer with big custom furniture purchases, freight charges, etc”.
-Anyway, sometimes organizers ask for a retainer if they are working on a large project that could go on a while.
+Anyway, sometimes organizers ask for a retainer if they are working on a large project that could go on for a while.
 Especially if it’s a design project for a custom closet…if they are doing any work from home they may discount their hourly rate, but this could drive up costs.